TurboGears/tg2/docs/main/SQLAlchemy.rst

 Working with SQLAlchemy and your data model
 ===========================================

-SQLAlchemy is a modern Object Relational Database, that provides and extremely powerful and flexible system for managing the connection between in-menory python objects and the relational datastore that provides persistence for those objects.
+SQLAlchemy is a modern Object Relational Database, that provides and extremely powerful and flexible system for managing the connection between in-memory Python objects and the relational datastore that provides persistence for those objects.
 One of the main goals of SQLAlchemy is to allow for the full power of both Object Oriented development and Relational Algebra based datastores to be used together in a way that's natural to your application.

 TurboGears Integration
 ------------------------

-TurboGears SQLAlchemy integration is entirely pushed into the generated quickstart template, so you are totally free to edit the __init__.py file in your model directory, remove all SQLAlchemy reference, and edit the same references out of environment.cfg.
+TurboGears SQLAlchemy integration is entirely pushed into the generated quickstart template, so you are totally free to edit the __init__.py file in your model directory, remove all SQLAlchemy reference, and edit the same references out of environment.py.

 The main reason for this was not to make it easy to remove SQLAlchemy, it was to make it easier to build applications with multiple datastores, which is a common requirement for large-scale applications that either need to talk to so called `integration databases` which are shared between a large number of applications in an organization, or which need to do some horizontal partitioning of their database in order to scale up to thousands of requests per second.